 Fatigue can come and go or stay constant for awhile.
-Fatigue from chemotherapy tends to occur a few days after the treatment, peaks, and then gets better before the next treatment.
+Fatigue from chemotherapy tends to happen a few days after the treatment, peaks, and then gets better before the next treatment.
 Fatigue from radiation may not happen right away.
 It can develop over the first 2 to 3 weeks of treatment and increase as the treatment continues.
 It may last 3 months or more after the treatment is finished.
 Attentional fatigue can last up until 2 or 3 years after treatment is completed.
-Fatigue is different for everyone, so it is important that the person who is experiencing it describe how he or she feels.
+Fatigue is different for everyone, so it is important that the person who is experiencing it describes how he or she feels.

 Some of the causes of fatigue are understood, but not all of them.
 Fatigue may be related to physical changes caused by cancer itself or its treatment (chemotherapy, biotherapy, radiotherapy, or surgery).
 The fatigue people have when receiving cancer treatment tends to be more severe than for healthy people.
 This fatigue lasts longer and is not relieved by sleep.
 Certain things can make the fatigue worse.
 For example, if the person with cancer has pain all the time, or pain that is not controlled, then this can cause irritability, prevent sleep, and make the person feel tired.
 Lack of sleep may also cause irritability.
 If the person with cancer feels short of breath much of the time, he or she may feel anxious or tired from the work of breathing.
 Depression, nausea and vomiting, or diarrhea can worsen fatigue.
 Most of these problems can be relieved to lessen fatigue.